The Right Way to Learn to Program

 I fell victim to this approach when I began to program, and found it to be woefully ineffective.

-We think we’re making progress because we cycle through a bunch of lectures and a countless number of details.
-We think we’re learning because we’re watching an expert, who makes the process look so easy.
-We think we’ve “got it.”
+We think we’re making progress because we cycle through tons of lectures.
+We think we’re learning because the expert makes the process look so easy.
+So we think we’ve “got it.”

 But it’s often an illusion.
 We don’t realize it’s an illusion until we’re faced with a situation that forces us to apply our knowledge, and then we’re completely stuck.
 It’s no wonder we get so frustrated by our programming progress: we pump in a ton of time to watching lectures, but we’re not retaining the information because we’re not actively applying it.